 Jody Banks is one of Hollywood’s hottest stuntwomen in the game.
 She was the only other member of Colt’s stunt team before Howie showed up and subsequently began hitting on her, much to her dismay.
 Upon joining the cast of The Fall Guy, Heather Thomas shone brightly as the fit, faded denim bombshell that certainly kept guys watching past the explosions.

 Let’s toast to this fantastic ’80s series.
-What’s an episode of this that you remember?
-The roller derby one was great; after all, who doesn’t love Jody throwing some bows against some other tough ladies.
+What’s an episode of this show that you remember?
+The roller derby one was great; after all, who doesn’t love Jody throwing some blows against some other tough ladies.
 Did you have a favorite character on Fall Guy?
 And who thinks this was Lee Majors’ best TV show?
 Get in those comments and let’s discuss.